QED-it/halo2/book/src/design/gadgets/decomposition/optimization4_5bits.md

 The $table\_x$ and $table\_y$ columns are used to efficiently evaluate [Sinsemilla hash](../sinsemilla.md#generator-lookup-table).

-In order to efficiently perform 4 and 5-bit range checks, we propose extending this table by adding new rows and a column.
+To efficiently perform 4- and 5-bit range checks, we propose extending this table by adding new rows and an additional column.
-The new column will indicate the type of range check could be performed with this corresponding row (4, 5 or 10 bits).
+The new column will specify the type of range check that can be performed with the corresponding row (4, 5 or 10 bits).

 $$
 \begin{array}{|c|c|c|c|}